 (f) Measurement of second diurnal, DL2nd day;

-(g) Final evaporative test result, calculated according to paragraph 5.3.10. of this annex.Annex 2
+(g) Final evaporative test result, calculated according to paragraph 7. of this annex.

+(h) Declared fuel tank relief pressure of the system (for sealed tank systems)

+(i) Puff loss loading value (in case of using option 2 in 6.7. of this annex)

+Annex 2

 Reference fuels

 1. As there are regional differences in the market specifications of fuels, regionally different reference fuels need to be recognised.
-Contracting Parties may select their reference fuels either according to Annex 3 to gtr No. 15. or according to paragraph 2. of this annex.
+Contracting Parties may select their reference fuels either according to annex 3 to UN GTR No. 15. or according to paragraph 2. of this annex.

 2. Specification of reference fuel for testing for mutual recognition